SAK Moderator Specifications

 This ammo is deliberately sub-sonic.
 I don’t want the supersonic crack provided by some ammo to influence the SPL reading.

-Prior to this test, the only thing that concerning me is that being conducted on a range with a steel walled trap the ring of the bullet hitting the steel butt-stop may have skewed the results.
+Prior to this test, the only thing that concerning me is that being conducted on a range can u buy ambien in mexico with a steel walled trap the ring of the bullet hitting the steel butt-stop may have skewed the results.

 The test was conducted on a closed indoor range at 25 yards, the sound pressure measurement was provided by a Testo 815 Sound Level Meter placed 60cm from the muzzle at 90° with the microphone pointing directly at the muzzle.